Cross Country | Friday, March 22, 2013

 Willamette’s All-Academic athletes on from the women's team were Theresa Edwards (Sr., Lake Tapps, WA/Bonney Lake HS), Michaela Freeby (So., Milwaukie, OR/Rex Putnam HS) and Stevie Gildehaus (Jr., Spokane Valley, WA/University HS).

 Edwards is majoring in Environmental Science and Biology.
 Freeby has not yet declared a major and Gildehaus is majoring in Environmental Science and Spanish.

-Chosen for All-Academic honors from the Willamette men's team were Parker Bennett (So., Sisters, OR/Sisters HS) and Nathan Conrad (Fr., Bothell, WA/Bothell HS).
-Parker is an Exercise Science major.
+Chosen for All-Academic honors from the Willamette men's team were Parker Bennett (Jr., Sisters, OR/Sisters HS) and Nathan Conrad (Fr., Bothell, WA/Bothell HS).
+Bennett is an Exercise Science major.
 Conrad has not yet chosen his major.

 Bennett from men's team and Edwards, Freeby and Gildehaus from the women's team, all competed at the NCAA Championships.
 Bennett placed 97th out of 280 runners in the men's competition.
 Edwards Freeby and Gildehaus helped the women's team finish 32nd in the nation.

 At the West Regional, hosted by the Bearcats, Bennett finished sixth and Conrad was 30th in the men's race.
 In the women's race, Freeby was ninth, Edwards was 14th and Gildehaus was 35th.

 Willamette also excelled at the Northwest Conference Championships.
 The WU men's team won the NWC Championship with Bennett claiming the individual title and Conrad placing fourth.
 The Bearcat women took second in the team standings, while Freeby finished third among 82 runners.
 Edwards placed seventh and Gildehaus achieved 14th place.